Last updated on March 21st, 2023

 Choosing a topic to write about is more important than anything else.
 Web searchers look for topics which are either related to them or hot.
 Being a graphic design professional, no matter whether you write or not, podcast or create videos you like to do it around topics which are significant not only to you but to your audience as well.

 But how would you determine which topics are more likely to hit the audience?
 Well, this question is of utmost importance.
-In the order to pick a topic, you can consider two things:

 - The very first thing is to find out the very obvious question that one may want to know.
 Think in your real life and try to answer yourself.
 What do people you met with in your real life usually ask you about?
 If you find a question that majority of the people have asked, this would be a perfect topic to write about.